-In this paper, a critical historical review is conducted by drawing on discussions from sound studies alongside existing surveys, aiming to consider programming languages for music independently from computer music as the specific genre.

-1.1 Use of the Term "Computer Music"
+In this paper, a critical historical review is conducted by deriving discussions from sound studies alongside existing surveys, aiming to consider programming languages for music independently from computer music as the specific genre. ## Use of the Term "Computer Music"

-The term "Computer Music," despite its literal and potentially broad meaning, has been noted for being used within a narrowly defined framework tied to specific styles or communities, as represented in Ostertag's Why Computer Music Sucks [7] since the 1990s.
+The term "Computer Music," despite its literal and potential broad meaning, has been noted as being used within a narrowly defined framework tied to specific styles or communities, as represented in Ostartag's Why Computer Music Sucks [7] since the 1990s.

-As Lyon observed nearly two decades ago, it is now nearly impossible to imagine a situation in which computers are not involved at any stage from the production to experience of music [8, p1].
-The necessity of using the term "Computer Music" to describe academic contexts has consequently diminished.
+As Lyon observed nearly two decades ago, it is now nearly impossible to imagine a situation in which computers are not involved at any stage from production to experience of music [8, p1].
+The necessity of using the term "Computer Music" to describe academic contexts, particularly those centered around the ICMC, has consequently diminished.

-Holbrook and Rudi extended Lyon's discussion by proposing the use of frameworks like Post-Acousmatic [9] to redefine "Computer Music."
+Holbrook and Rudi continued Lyon's discussion by proposing the use of frameworks like Post-Acousmatic [9] to redefine "Computer Music."
 Their approach incorporates the tradition of pre-computer experimental/electronic music, situating it as part of the broader continuum of technology-based or technology-driven music [10].

-While the strict definition of Post-Acousmatic music is deliberately left open, one of its key aspects is the expansion of music production from institutional settings to individuals and as well as the diversification of technological usage [9, p113].
-However, while the Post-Acousmatic discourse integrates the historical fact that declining computer costs and increasing accessibility beyond laboratories have enabled diverse musical expressions, it still marginalizes much of the music that is "just using computers" and fails to provide insights into this divided landscape.
+While the strict definition of the Post-Acousmatic music is not given deliberately, one of its elements contains the expansion of music production from institutional settings to individuals and the use of the technology were diversified [9, p113].
+However, while the Post-Acousmatic discourse integrates the historical fact that declining computer costs and access beyond laboratories have enabled diverse musical expressions, it simultaneously marginalizes much of the music that is "just using computers" and fails to provide insights into this divided landscape.